CEDL2017/homework2-MDPs/report.md

 * Tabular Q-learning

-By finishing the tabular Q-learning, we can see a crawling robot moving fast from left to the right.
+By finishing the tabular Q-learning, we can see a crawling robot moving fast from the left to the right.

 <table border=5>
 <tr>